 Career Opportunities for North Carolina Data Scientists with Advanced Degrees

-From the creation of SAS® software years ago to the recent opening of MetLife’s global technology and operations headquarters, the Triangle continues to draw cutting edge data science companies including Ipreo Holdings and Evalueserve, both of which provide data and technology solutions and market intelligence to corporate professionals and financial services firms.
+From the creation of SAS software years ago to the recent opening of MetLife’s global technology and operations headquarters, the Triangle continues to draw cutting edge data science companies and hot startups in the field, like Pendo, a product analysis company that combines analytics with qualitative feedback for a unique blend of information.

-Graduating with a master’s degree will give data science students the opportunity to utilize their academic training to its full extent in one of North Carolina’s many data science companies or in its public sector.
-Shown below are job listings for data science positions in North Carolina that were compiled in March 2016.
+Shown below are job listings for data science positions in North Carolina.
 These listings are informational only and meant to showcase the variety of data science job options in North Carolina.
 They should not be construed as current job offers or an assurance of employment.

 Data Scientist with Cognizant in Charlotte – The position requires that applicants understand machine learning, predictive modeling, statistical analysis, and conceptual modeling.
 Applicants must have extensive technical knowledge in Hadoop, Samza, Spark, .Net framework, Java platform, and infrastructure architecture.
 Cognizant prefers applicants with a masters in applied mathematics, statistics, or engineering and requires 8 years of technology experience with 3+ years of data science experience.